 Before 1991, the farm was mostly producing milk, meat and cereals, and the grapes they grew they mostly sold, but they kept a small portion to make their own wine for the family.
 The key factor that brought the decision to start a wine business was the crisis of th3e price of milk in the late 80's when the price of milk coming from Germany had such a low price that they could no longer compete with.
 The family then followed the advice and suggestions of some friends and fellow wine producers and their wine adventure took off.

 Their aim is to make wines true to character of the grape variety and vineyard of origin while trying to respect their surroundings and the environment.
 In the vineyards they follow the best principles of organic agriculture, using only organic products and they’re very proud to obtain the official organic certification for all their grapes.
 The philosophy behind the winemaking is to respect the grape and express the terroir in all their wines.
 The grapes growing is conducted in the biological way to maximize the expression of the grape characteristic and the “terroir”.

 The Barbera grown in its origin land is different than other expressions in the new world, like California and Australia.
 In the new world the more ripe fruits reduce the acidity and increase the “fruitness” and it can be pair also with spicy foods.
 This Barbera from Alba has higher and brighter acidity.
 In Piedmont, the locals tend to drink it with the first courses of a meal, (particularly pasta dishes), but it works really well with hearty main courses.

 This Barbera pairs amazingly with risotto and lasagna, especially with mushrooms or truffle.
 It pairs with red meats, roasted meat, and with local cheeses like Gorgonzola.
 The local pasta Tajarin (what the Piemontese call tagliatelle), a fresh egg pasta, is the perfect pairing with Barbera, especially when they are made with meat sauce or truffle.

-Click the link below to get our recipe!
+Click the link below to get the recipe!